grazulis/msf-bot/README.md

 `/echo` sends back whatever text the user adds and is just for test purposes.

-This code is based heavily on https://github.com/pixegami/discord-bot-lambda but has been adapted for Azure.
+If you want to use this code feel free, but be aware that it does not include the code for registration of the commands on Discord.
+The botis based heavily on https://github.com/pixegami/discord-bot-lambda but has been adapted for Azure, and you can find code for registering the commands there.